OfficeDev/office-js-docs-pr/docs/develop/auth-with-office-dialog-api.md

 #### Support multiple identity providers

-If your add-in gives the user a choice of providers, such as Microsoft Account, Google, or Facebook, you need a local first page (see preceding section) that provides a UI for the user to select a provider.
+If your add-in gives the user a choice of providers, such as a Microsoft account, Google, or Facebook, you need a local first page (see preceding section) that provides a UI for the user to select a provider.
 Selection triggers the construction of the sign-in URL and redirection to it.

 #### Authorization of the add-in to an external resource